fiberplane/fp-bindgen/README.md

 `fp-bindgen` is an alternative to `wasm-bindgen`, but diverges primarily in two ways:

 - It doesn't assume the Wasm host is a browser or other JS-based runtime.
-Instead, it can generate bindings for both JS and Rust runtimes.
-We also intend to document our communication primitives so that bindings for other languages can be contributed.
+Our communication primitives are [documented](#specification) so that bindings for other languages can be contributed.
 - It uses [MessagePack](https://msgpack.org/index.html) for serializing complex data structures, to improve performance over `wasm-bindgen`'s JSON serialization.

 ## Usage

+Using `fp-bindgen` is a three-step process:

+- First you [define a protocol](#defining-a-protocol) that specifies the functions and data structures available for communication across the Wasm bridge.
+- Then you [generate the bindings](#generating-bindings) for the hosts and plugin language that are relevant to you.
+- Finally, you can start implementing plugins and runtimes using the generated bindings.

-### Defining a protocol
+## Defining a protocol

 Before you can generate bindings using this library, you first define a protocol of functions that can be called by the _runtime_ (the Wasm host) and functions that can be called by the _plugin_ (the